padrinobook/padrinobook/chapters/user_profile.md

 We have the following options:

-- [simplecov](https://github.com/colszowka/simplecov): It will automatically detect the tests you are using Rubies 1.9's [built-in Coverage library](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/coverage/rdoc/Coverage.html) to gather code coverage data.
+- [simplecov](https://github.com/colszowka/simplecov "simplecov"): It will automatically detect the tests you are using Rubies 1.9's [built-in Coverage library](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/coverage/rdoc/Coverage.html "built-in Coverage library") to gather code coverage data.
-- [metric_fu](https://github.com/metricfu/metric_fu/): Create churn, code smells and other coverage tools generate reports about your code.
+- [metric_fu](https://github.com/metricfu/metric_fu "metric_fu"): Create churn, code smells and other coverage tools generate reports about your code.
-- [codeclimate.com](https://codeclimate.com/): Online tool for measuring quality and security for your application.
+- [codeclimate](https://codeclimate.com "codeclimate"): Online tool for measuring quality and security for your application.

 Since we are only interested in our code coverage for tests, we will use the lightweight `simplecov` method.